alexshpilkin/studies/condit.md

 A handler does not have to perform a non-local exit, but if an error was signalled, it will probably want to, whether to retry the operation from some predetermined point, to return a substitute value from it, or to abort it.
-The non-local control transfer provided by `THROW` and `CATCH` would be suitable here, were it not so indiscriminate: `THROW` passes control to the closest `CATCH`, and that's it.
+The non-local exit provided by `THROW` and would be suitable here, were it not so indiscriminate: `THROW` passes control to the closest `CATCH`, and that's it.
 The ability to list or inspect the available exits would also be useful.

 Thus, `OFFER` and `AGREE` implement on top of Forth `THROW` and `CATCH` a capability that is closer to their [Common Lisp][12] and [MACLISP][13]
-counterparts: a non-local exit established with
-`OFFER ( ... xt -- ... f )` is uniquely identified by its _exit tag_,
+counterparts: an exit point established with `OFFER ( ... xt -- ... f )`
-which is passed to `xt` on top of the data stack, and `AGREE ( tag -* )` requires the tag of the exit it should take.
-The stack of exits can also be inspected, as it is maintained as linked frames on the frame
-stack:  each exit frame has the frame address of the previous frame on top, and the frame address is stored in (would-be user) variable `OFFERS`.
-An exit tag is simply the address of the corresponding exit frame.
+is uniquely identified by its _offer tag_, which is passed to `xt` on top of the data stack, and `AGREE ( tag -* )` requires the tag of the exit it should take.
+The offer stack can also be inspected, as it is maintained as linked frames on the frame stack:  each exit frame has the frame address of the previous frame on top, and the frame address is stored in (would-be user) variable `OFFERS`.
+An offer tag is simply the address of the corresponding offer frame.

-The actual implementation of `AGREE` is then simply `THROW`, while `OFFER`, on a non-local exit, compares the exit tag on top of the stack with the current frame address and either exits to user code or re`THROW`s, taking the exit frame it created off the exit stack in both cases.
+The actual implementation of `AGREE` is then simply `THROW`, while `OFFER`, after performing a `CATCH`, compares the exit tag on top of the data stack with the current frame address and either exits to user code or re`THROW`s, taking the offer frame it created off the offer stack in both cases.
 Unfortunately, this protocol has to more or less monopolize `THROW` and `CATCH`.
-A notable exception is cleanup code that must be executed every time control goes out of a protected block of code: this cannot be implemented with `OFFER` and `AGREE` and must instead be done using primitive `THROW` and `CATCH`:
+A notable exception is cleanup code that must be executed every time control goes out of a protected block of code: this cannot be implemented with `OFFER` and `AGREE` and must instead be done using `THROW` and `CATCH` themselves:

 	protected-xt CATCH ( cleanup code ) IF THROW THEN